knative/docs/docs/install/knative-with-operators.md

    {{< tabs name="eventing_cr" default="Install Current Eventing (default)" >}}
-   {{% tab name="Install Current Eventing (default)" %}} You can install the latest available Knative Eventing in the operator by applying the following content of the Eventing CR:
+   {{% tab name="Install Current Eventing (default)" %}} You can install the latest available Knative Eventing in the operator by applying a YAML file containing the following:

 ```
 apiVersion: v1